ramank775/SafetyAppDiscussion/README.md

-There are two parts of this initiative
+This initiative include 2 steps:
-* Create a group a voluntaries
+*To create a group a volunteers

-* Provide a technical platform that helps the group of volunteers to act smoothly
+* To provide a technical platform to the group to act smoothly

-# Why another safety app, aren't there are already many?
+# Why another safety app, aren't there already many?

-This intention of creating a new security app, as any of the existing application doesn't really solve the problem Almost of these applications required
+The reason behind a new security app is that the existing applications doesn't really solve the problem.
+Almost, all of these applications require

-* Reliable internet connection, as they continuously track the user
+* A reliable internet connection, as they continuously track the user

-* Too much of user intervention required to raise an alert, which is not always the case
+* Too much of user interventions required to raise an alert, which is not always the case

-* Even if the alarm is raised, the person who got's the notification is sitting far away and not always the best first person to react
+* Even if the alarm raised, the person who got the notification is sitting far away and not always the best first person to react

-What different we are expecting
+What different are we expecting ?

 * Offline first application, i.e. application can even work in offline mode.